Post-mortem examinations

 Who organises and pays for the transport of the deceased to and from the post-mortem?

-The Coroner’s office will organise the removal of the deceased to and from the hospital and will pay for this service.
+The Coroner’s office will organise the transportation of the deceased to and from the hospital and will pay for this service.

 Do I have to accept the result of a post-mortem?